akinbo-emmanuel/akinbo-emmanuel/README.md

   Solidity

 ### 👯 I’m looking to collaborate on ...
-  Projects related to Blockchain Development.
+  Projects related to Frontend and Blockchain Development.

 ### 💬 Ask me about ...
-  Blockchain Development 📱💻
+  Frontend and Blockchain Development 📱💻

 ### 📫 How to reach me: ...